 Spring storm season is here.
-Do you know what to do (and who to call) if storm damage affects your house and yard?
+Do you know who is responsible if storm damage affects your house and yard?
 Let’s dive into what action you should take if a storm harms your property.

 First things first: Survey the damage and check on vulnerable neighbors

-Once the storm has passed and you can safely exit your house, work to survey the damage to your house, yard and to neighboring properties.
-Be sure that any damage isn’t imminently threatening to you and your family — e.g., a power line down or a tree that’s fallen on the structure.
+Once you can safely exit your house, work to survey the damage to your house, yard and to neighboring properties.
+Be sure that any damage isn’t imminently threatening to you and your family.
+This might include a power line down or a tree that’s fallen on the structure.

 If you have elderly or vulnerable neighbors, check on them to be sure they are safe before you go into fix-up mode.